dev-boilerplates/generator--es6/readme.md

 #__PROJECTNAME

 ### Package Module into CJS Format
-This can now be included in another `rollup` built bundle Work on `js/package.js`, and create with..
+This can now be included in another `rollup` built bundle.
+Work on `es6/package.js`, and create with..

     npm run package